particle-iot/docs/src/content/hardware/migration-guides/msom-b-series-migration-guide.md

 - SWD is on the same pins as GPIO, so by default once user firmware boots, SWD is no longer available.
 This is the same as Gen 2 (STM32) but different than Gen 3 (nRF52840).
 - SWO (Serial Wire Output) is not supported on the RTL8722DM.

+### USB vs. B SoM

+The nRF52 MCU requires the 5V line from the USB interface on pin 16 (VUSB).

+The M SoM does not require this pin, however you can supply VUSB on M SoM pin 16 so you can use the same base board for both SKUs.

+### NFC vs. B SoM

+The M SoM does not support NFC.

+On the B SoM, pin 17 is NFC1 which is NC on the M SoM.
+Pin 19 is NFC2 but is D20 on the M SoM.
+Pin D20 can only be used as GPIO.

 ### Full pin comparison